Geometric QCD II: The Confining Twistor String and Meson Spectrum: The twistor parametrization of the loop space measure

 \subsection{Gauge Symmetry and the Need for Gauge Fixing}

 The linear integration measure $\mathcal{D}C$ \eqref{linmeasure} is redundant due to the reparametrization invariance of the Wilson loop $W[C]$.
-To define the path integral rigorously, we must fix this gauge freedom and factor the measure by the volume of diffeomorphisms of the unit circle.
+To define the path integral without ambiguity, we must fix this gauge freedom and factor the measure by the volume of diffeomorphisms of the unit circle.

 For the computation of the momentum loop $W[P]$, we choose the \textbf{conformal gauge}, where the loop parametrization is identified with the boundary value of a holomorphic null curve $f_\mu(z)$ in the bulk.
 The tangent vector of this complex curve factorizes into spinors (referred to as twistors in this context): \EQ{ f'_\mu(z) \sigma_\mu = \lambda(z) \otimes \mu(z) } The physical loop $C_\mu(\theta)$ is recovered as the real part of the boundary value of $2f_\mu(e^{\I\theta})$.
 The Virasoro constraint $(f')^2=0$ imposed by this ansatz does not restrict the \emph{shape} of the loop in $\mathbb{R}^4$; rather, it fixes the parametrization to be isothermal (where $|\dot{C}| = |H[\dot{C}]|$).